StackStorm/st2docs/docs/source/install/uninstall.rst

 .. note::

-  If uninstalling a version earlier than StackStorm 3.3 then add st2mistral to list of packages if it is installed on your system.
+  If uninstalling a version earlier than StackStorm 3.3, add st2mistral to list of packages to remove if it is installed on your system.

 3. Remove |st2| System User